IBM/operator-sample-go/documentation/AppSetupWithOLM.md

 🔴 IMPORTANT: First install the [prerequistes](Prerequisites.md)!
 If you don't do it, it won't work :)

+### Deploy database operator

+Before running the application operator, the database operator needs to be deployed since it is defined as dependency.
+Follow the [instructions](DbSetupWithoutOLM.md) in the documentation.

 ### Deploy catalog source and subscription

 ```